The Powerful Meaning Of Proverbs 3:5-6 (and 5 ways you can trust in God)

 The reality is when we trust in ourselves and lean on our own wisdom, it doesn’t work out so well for us.
 It never leads to the life we hoped it would.
 Lasting joy can only be found in God.

-The Proverbs 3:5-6 meaning isn’t that everything will always work out in our favor if we trust God.
+The meaning of Proverbs 3:5-6 isn’t that everything will always work out in our favor if we trust God.
 Sometimes we will face difficulties and go down dark and difficult paths as part of following Jesus.

 Our limited understanding can make it seem like the trials of this life mean God isn’t in control or good.
 But what Proverbs 3:5-6 is communicating is that what appears to be right in the moment, isn’t always the case.
 And what appears to be doom and gloom in the moment can be used for good if we trust God.